-- I will contribute creatively and productively to any independent or group activity. - I will complete all assignments to passing quality and turn in all assignments by their due dates.
-If I fail to turn in an assignment or if I turn in assignment that is not of passing quality, I will correct the situation immediately. - I understand that any grade below 75% will not be acceptable. - Students will be placed on academic probation after failing three classes.
-Students will be removed from VALTS upon failing the fourth class. - Backpacks and purses are not allowed in classrooms.
-If a student brings a backpack or purse, they will be required to leave it in the office. - Students who are behind their cohort graduation class are required to attend summer school. - If a student is granted the option of receiving elective credit for work study, the students must complete 180 work hours per quarter for five credit elective credits.
-Work hours that were accrued before becoming a student at VALTS cannot be submitted for credit.
-W2's or payroll stubs should be turned in regularly.
+- Students will contribute creatively and productively to any independent or group activity. - Students will complete all assignments to passing quality and turn in all assignments by their due dates. - Students understand the expectation for successful grades. - Backpacks and purses are not allowed in classrooms.
+If students bring a backpack or purse, they will be required to leave it in their locker or office. - Students who are behind their cohort graduation class are required to attend summer school. - Students who are granted the option of receiving elective credit for work study, community service and volunteer hours must complete 180 hours per quarter for five elective credits.
 Hours cannot be counted if work is done "under the table" or hours are traded for a service.
 Babysitting/childcare hours for family and/or friends will not be accepted. - Jobsite Evaluations: Pre-Approval by Administration on all work/volunteer hours will be required.